Veil-Project/veil-project.github.io/collections/_posts/2020-02-05-hard-problem.md

 ### How Gauss created time by nearly destroying it

-Long, long ago, on the Mathematical Mount OlymPi — where the Math Gods rule, and and Gauss sits on the throne — all things are mathy and nerdy.
+Long, long ago, on the Mathematical Mount OlymPi — where the Math Gods rule, and Gauss sits on the throne — all things are mathy and nerdy.
 In particular: time is not measured with clocks that run till 12, but — as only prime numbers are allowed in plain sight — all clocks run up to 11!

 One day, a criminal by the name of Sysiphos is brought to Gauss (charged with the horrendous crime of misleading the public with bad use of statistics) and Gauss summons him to take a large stone, roll it up a hill in hell, and to come back when done.